 The Vintage Mac Museum tends to get several emails per month from people with older model Macinti, looking to sell their systems and wondering how much they’re worth.
 Being familiar with old Macs and visible on the web, I understand why folks are asking me this question.
 But this can be a tough value to determine, there isn’t a blue book or single exchange available for old Macs.

 “I am the original owner of the Bondi Blue iMac Rev C, which is usable and in excellent shape for it’s age.
 The serial number sticker attached to the case shows date of 1/7/1999.
 Does this mac have collector value?
-How much can you offer me for it?
-If you have any further information on this seeming rarity, I would appreciate you providing it to me.”
+How much can you offer me for it?”

 “Since I want to give some money to a friend of mine for Christmas, I have decided to sell my Macintosh IIsi computer.
 Unfortunately, I am not sure what a fair price would be.
 Can you please give me some advice?”

-At this time, on average I’d say most old Macs are worth about $100.
+As of this writing (Dec 2011), on average I’d say most old Macs are worth about $100.
 Many less than that.
 An original 128k Mac, truly rare items and prototypes can command hundreds to thousands of dollars.
 For most systems, sentimental values tend to be higher than resale prices.